7 Key Insights From Testing 22 WordPress Hosting Services

 The following list unveils some of the best WordPress hosting statistics that will be helpful for Web Performance enthusiasts.

-• Nginx is faster or equivalent to LiteSpeed; Apache is slower.
+- Nginx is faster or equivalent to LiteSpeed; Apache is slower.

-• Cloudflare DNS is the fastest DNS compared to all other DNS providers.
+- Cloudflare DNS is the fastest DNS compared to all other DNS providers.

-• Managed WordPress Hosting offers better uptime than shared hosting.
+- Managed WordPress Hosting offers better uptime than shared hosting.

-• Neither all shared hosting services are poor, nor all managed WordPress hosting services are excellent.
+- Neither all shared hosting services are poor, nor are all managed WordPress hosting services excellent.

-• Global Edge Caching will be a standard feature in the future; Cloudflare leads the race.
+- Global Edge Caching will be a standard feature in the future; Cloudflare leads the race.

-• Control panel-based WordPress Hosting is cost-effective but not the fastest.
+- Control panel-based WordPress Hosting is cost-effective but not the fastest.

 Contrary to multiple case studies, I found both Nginx and LiteSpeed are equally faster at multiple performance tests.